RawMatter/IoT_Message_Box_Workshop/Workshop/02_Hello_Serial/README.md

 ![](resources/platformio_create.png)

 ## Board Wizard
 The board wizard is a blessing and a curse.
-It has over 1000 of the most common boards, but there are many other variants not listed, especially from chinese companies.
-Most development boards from popular manufacturers like [Adafruit](https://adafruit.com), [Sparkfun](https://sparkfun.com), [Arduino](https://arduino.com) are available......
+It has over 1000 of the most common boards.
+Most development boards from popular manufacturers like [Adafruit](https://adafruit.com), [Sparkfun](https://sparkfun.com), [Arduino](https://arduino.com) are available, but there are many other variants not listed, especially from chinese companies

-Unfortunately the bord for today is not!
+Unfortunately the bord for today is not included!
 So we're going to use a substitute that is similar in all of the ways that matter.

 ### Parameters:
 | Field | Setting |